unitystation/unitystation/README.md

 > Unitystation's requires an SSD to run.

 > **Note**
 > The first-time import process will generally take around 1 hour and 30 minutes approximately to generate a local library.
-(The project will open in less than a minute afterwards)

 ## LICENSE